| Common Tactical Problems"Everyone has these once in awhile."

 style.
 To play attacking soccer, Coach Arena says that players on the field must be able

+to attack from anywhere at anytime.
 To do this, they must learn to make their

 own decisions.
 "We want them to play soccer, and playing soccer involves making good